Diabetes care: 10 ways to avoid complications

 5. Keep your vaccines up to date

-Diabetes makes it more likely you'll get certain illnesses.
+Diabetes increases your risk of getting certain illnesses.
 Routine vaccines can help prevent them.
-Ask your doctor about:
+Ask your health care provider about:

 - Flu vaccine.
 A yearly flu vaccine can help you stay healthy during flu season as well as prevent serious complications from the flu.